AmigoDheena/Amigo-Performance/readme.txt

 ### Configuration

 1. **Basic Tab**: Enable core optimizations (Query String Removal, Emoji Removal, JavaScript Defer, Lazy Loading)
-2. **Remove JS Tab**: Select unnecessary JavaScript files to remove from front page
-3. **Remove CSS Tab**: Choose unused CSS files to remove from front page
+2. **Asset Manager**: Use the revolutionary new tool to optimize CSS/JS files across your entire site:
+   - Visit any page on your website (frontend)
+   - Click "Asset Manager" in the admin bar (visible to administrators only)
+   - Toggle CSS/JS files on/off for that specific page
+   - Test immediately - changes apply instantly
+   - If something breaks, restore it with one click
+3. **Legacy Tabs** (Deprecated): The old "Remove JS" and "Remove CSS" tabs that only worked on the homepage have been replaced by the superior Asset Manager
-4. **Save Changes**: Click save and test your website performance
+4. **Save Changes**: Click save for basic settings and test your website performance

 == Frequently Asked Questions ==